abushadab/launchdb/infrastructure/postgrest-manager/README.md

 **Important Notes:**
 - If `authenticatorPassword` is not provided, a warning is logged and PgBouncer authentication may fail
-- Password should be passed as raw string (not URL-encoded)
+- Password should be passed as raw string (not URL-encoded) to this API
-- Manager handles PgBouncer MD5 hashing internally
+- PgBouncer uses SCRAM-SHA-256 with auth_query (dynamically queries pg_shadow for password hashes)

 ---